 Please come via our main entrance with photo identification where we will also give you a mask and some hand gel.
 If you have any mobility issues, we are happy to provide assistance while you are making your visit.

-We lasted reviewed these arrangements on Thursday 16 June and continue regularly review our visiting in line with national guidance and local Covid-19 prevalence.
+We last reviewed these arrangements on Monday 12 September and continue to regularly review our visiting in line with national guidance and local Covid-19 prevalence.
 Please check back on this page as it is regularly updated.

 If this visiting policy causes you any worry or extreme concern, please contact our Patient Liaison and Advice Service.